LAST UPDATED: August 21, 2023

 They include discount foreign exchange services, cross-border banking solutions and U.S. dollar credit cards.
 The services that are right for you will depend on your individual needs, so it pays to do your homework.

-You’ll also want to check out these snowbird credit card tips to understanding how certain credit cards can cost you extra money through hidden fees and find alternatives to help you save money.
+You’ll also want to check out these snowbird credit card tips to understand how certain credit cards can cost you extra money through hidden fees and find alternatives to help you save money, including no-foreign transaction fee credit cards.

 You’ll want to make sure your travel documents like your passport are in order before you leave, and if you don’t have NEXUS, you might want to consider applying.
 Here’s our snowbird guide to passports, NEXUS and other travel documents.